electricentity/electricentity.github.io/_posts/2019-09-05-Wonderland.markdown

 ![Markdowm Image][9]{: class="bigger-image" }
 <figcaption class="caption">Marine Layer</figcaption>

 I emptied my hydration pack coming off of Mt Pleasant and opted to just keep pushing in order to try to make it to Mowich Lake before dark and avoid worrying my Mom.
-I was feeling the lack of water at Knapsack Pass and carried my pack up a bit farther towards First Mother Mountain to avoid leaving it near the pass where I had encountered a couple mountain goats.
-After First Mother Mountain my only goal was descending as quickly as possible to get to camp to refuel and pass out.
+I was feeling the lack of water at Knapsack Pass and had to carry my pack up a bit farther towards First Mother Mountain to avoid leaving it near the pass where I had encountered a couple mountain goats.
+After First Mother Mountain my only goal was descending as quickly as possible to camp to refuel and pass out.

-Every stream crossing on the way down tempted me to stop, but I kept going to arrive at the Mowich Campground as it was getting dark.
+Every stream crossing on the way down tempted me to stop, but I kept going to arrive at the Mowich Campground right as it was getting dark.
 A whole feast of a meal had been cached or brought by a childhood friend who was joining us for the rest of the trip and his parents.
 I snarfed down a bunch of pasta and vegetables, devoured a variety of desserts, but passed on the beer.
 Just given the amount of time I spent eating I was the last one up in our group.

 ## [Day 3](https://www.strava.com/activities/2706107201)
 *20.08 miles, 6,270 ft*

 After sorting through the gear and food I had cached for myself at Mowich, I broke camp and headed out on the trail with my childhood friend.
 I wasn't sure of how he would manage on the trail, but he set a decent pace down to Mowich River.
 I picked up pace heading up towards our camp at Golden Lakes and separated from him.

 I got to the camp fairly early, setup my tent to dry out from the morning mist at Mowich, swam in one of the lakes, and fueled up while waiting for others in my group to arrive.
-When others showed up I set out to explore the ridge going up Rainier above Golden Lakes.
+When others showed up I set out to explore the ridge going up towards Rainier above Golden Lakes.

 After leaving the trail a bit past Golden Lakes and partway up towards the ridge I was startled by the sudden sound of a galloping bear tearing off down the slope away from me, only catching a brief glimpse of black flashing between trees as it went.
-I realized I probably should be paying a bit more attention for bears, but my heart rate quickly settled and I continued pushing on.
+I realized I should probably be paying a bit more attention for bears, but my heart rate quickly settled and I continued pushing on.

 ![Markdowm Image][10]{: class="bigger-image" }
 <figcaption class="caption">Mount Rainier up Sunset Park</figcaption>